-The China Semester program grew out of an educational partnership established in 2000 with LNU to provide an associate degree program with an emphasis in business for the China campus and to establish a presence in China for Missouri State University.
+The program began in 2010 as a partnership between the Missouri State University system and Liaoning Normal University to provide an associate degree program with an emphasis in business for the China campus and to establish a presence in China for Missouri State University.

 “This is a unique opportunity, as is the cost to the students,” Dean of Academic Affairs Dennis Lancaster said, adding that students can use their existing financial aid, such as Pell grants, scholarships and A+ funds, to pay for tuition.
 Students are required to enroll in a minimum of nine credit hours’, six hours of which are a mandatory management and a Chinese language and culture course.
 Students also work office hours on campus and have the opportunity to intern teaching English.
 Travel and housing is provided at no extra cost, although students are expected to pay for their own meals.
 Food and travel are very cheap, however, Lancaster said, and students are encouraged to tour China or even visit neighboring countries in their free time, as there is plenty to do and explore.